You are here: Home » Teaching

 Teaching Philosophy

-Learning is a process of discovering new knowledge by motivated and active students.
-Hence, the students should take an active role in the whole process, since the amount and type of student participation strongly influences (and enhances) the amount of learning.
-On the other hand, a learning process that concentrates only on objective tests or expository presentations will encourage short term memorization and results in a superficial (and transient) understanding.
+Consequently, learning is more than passing information from teacher to students.
+Learning is an active process in which students discover new knowledge and construct new ideas based upon their current and past knowledge.
+Learning is a dynamic process and requires both motivated and active teachers and students.
+The students should take an active role in the whole process, since the extent and type of student participation strongly influences (and enhances) the extent of learning.
+On the other hand, a learning process that concentrates only on objective tests or expository presentations will encourage short term memorization and will result in superficial (and transient) understanding.

 The mediocre teacher tells.
-The good teacher explains.The superior teacher demonstrates.
+The good teacher explains.
+The superior teacher demonstrates.
 The great teacher inspires.

 William Arthur Ward